Package 'ECOTOXr'

 comptox_results2 <- websearch_comptox("100", inputType = "MASS", massError = 5)

-Search and retrieve toxicity records from the on-line database
+Search and retrieve toxicity records from the online database

 Description

-[Experimental] Functions to search and retrieve records from the on-line database at https://cfpub.epa.gov/ecotox/search.cfm.
+[Experimental] Functions to search and retrieve records from the online database at https://cfpub.epa.gov/ecotox/search.cfm.

 Usage